 The work of immigration lawyers ranges from up close and personal assistance for families to policy considerations with global implications.
 Attorneys in this area of specialization aid individuals seeking residency and citizenship, often drawing on related expertise in housing, domestic violence, and criminal law, and are at the forefront of asylum and refugee issues, national security concerns, and cross-border human trafficking.
 They also provide counsel on visas and other employment law issues.

 A variety of course options allows students to tailor their studies to specific interests and career goals.
 (Click on the Immigration Law Pathway to explore options.)
 Real-law work experience is integrated into both law school specializations through select clinical, fellowship, internship, and project opportunities, among other options.
 Students also have access to study abroad opportunities, related activities and events, specialized job listings, and faculty advisors with deep expertise.
 Successful completion of concentration requirements is recognized on students’ law school transcripts.

-Vanessa R. Woodman de Lazo ’14 came to New England Law intent on studying immigration law and after graduation was rewarded with a two-year position with the U.S. Department of Justice’s Attorney General’s Honors Program, the most prestigious federal entry-level attorney hiring program of its kind.
+Vanessa R. Woodman de Lazo ’14 came to New England Law intent on studying immigration law and after graduation was selected for a two-year position with the U.S. Department of Justice’s Attorney General’s Honors Program, the most prestigious federal entry-level attorney hiring program of its kind.
 She will clerk in the San Diego Immigration Court.

-"It’s an extremely coveted job, and my immigration work at New England Law was one of the main reasons I was hired," she says.
+"It is an extremely coveted job, and my immigration work at New England Law has really helped me in my career development," she says.